SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: SharpNet

 \subsubsection{Definition}

-To define the feature function $f$, which is twice differentiable everywhere except along the normal of a set $M$ of codimension one in $\Omega$, i.e., $\mathbf{x} \in M$ is the first kind discontinuity of the normal directional derivative of $f$, we consider Poisson's equation:
+To define the feature function $f$, we seek a function that is twice differentiable in $\Omega \setminus M$ and continuous across a codimension-one set $M$, and whose normal directional derivative exhibits a jump discontinuity on $M$.
+We therefore consider Poisson's equation:

 subject to the following conditions on $M$: { \begin{itemize} \item Jump Neumann boundary condition: